Image

 We are proud of the consistently high standards of academic achievement that boys and girls demonstrate across the College and particularly at GCSE and A Level.

-Healthy competition across a wide range of subjects in the Upper School will add to the academic environment and encourage greater achievement.
-The inclusion of girls in all year groups will enable an even better balance of discussion in lessons and help to break down barriers of gender stereotypes.
-The aim has always been, and will continue to be, to enable students to achieve their academic potential and to develop a life-long love of learning, to encourage them to be curious, compassionate and courageous individuals and to support them as they explore their options for the future.
+Healthy competition across a wide range of subjects in the Upper School adds to the academic environment and encourages greater achievement.
+Co-education ensures a balance of discussion in lessons and helps to break down barriers of gender stereotypes.
+Elizabeth College aims to enable students to achieve their academic potential and to develop a life-long love of learning, to encourage them to be curious, compassionate and courageous individuals and to support them as they explore their options for the future.

-We are proud of the breadth of our co-curricular offer and aim to provide an equality of experience for the girls joining the College.
+We are proud of the breadth of our co-curricular offer and aim to provide an equality of experience for boys and girls at the College.

 The recent ISI inspection recognised pastoral care as a strength of the College, with an 'Excellent' rating.
 Every individual student is valued and supported as a member of the Elizabeth College community.
-When they join the Upper School, younger girls will benefit from male and female role models to look up to, and dedicated pastoral staff to talk with – just as the boys in Elizabeth College and the boys and girls at ECJS have currently.
-We have many members of staff who are experienced in working within the co-ed environment across the age-range and all staff are passionate about providing the necessary levels of support and care to ensure that boys and girls flourish.
+At both the Junior and Upper Schools, girls and boys benefit from male and female role models to look up to, and dedicated pastoral staff to talk with.
+We have many members of staff who are experienced in working within the co-ed environments across the age-range and all staff are passionate about providing the necessary levels of support and care to ensure that boys and girls flourish.

-Our staff have the expertise to support the mental health and wellbeing of all pupils including an experienced Head of Pastoral Care and Wellbeing, a School Listener, School Chaplain, Heads of Year and Tutor teams and an experienced Head of Learning Support.
+Our staff have the expertise to support the mental health and wellbeing of all students including an experienced Head of Pastoral Care and Wellbeing, a School Listener, School Chaplain, Heads of Year and Tutor teams and an experienced Head of Learning Support.
 We have also developed strong links with outside agencies which offer advice to parents and teachers whilst supporting students, should the necessity arise.
-We take great care over our pupils as they transition from primary into secondary education and this will continue and be further enhanced to support to girls joining us in Years 7 & 12.

 We devote curriculum time in every year group throughout the Upper School to PSHE & Wellbeing lessons which prepare all students to meet the demands of 21st Century life and we are fortunate that the delivery of this course is supported by many outside agencies as well as the expertise of our own staff.

 The world is not single-sex and mixing boys and girls together at school allows them to develop an understanding of different perspectives and breaks down stereotypes.
 There are also multiple academic benefits to be had for both sexes in working together in a unified environment.
 National and international trends favour co-education.
-Since 1990, the number of UK single sex Independent Schools has roughly halved with boys’ schools now making up only 8%.
+Since 1990, the number of UK single sex Independent Schools has roughly halved.

 The meta-analysis undertaken for HMC by Smithers and Robinson (Carmichael Press, 2006) on the ‘Academic Impact of Co-educational and Single Sex Schools’ notes that ‘separating the sexes is not a recipe for raising educational performance’.
 This report is not alone, with many educational thinkers recognising the benefits of the co-educational classroom: the opportunities for collaboration, the confidence and empathy students develop through more diverse interactions, the broad range of debate and dialogue facilitated in the classroom and the rich atmosphere of supportive challenge which enables all learners to achieve greater success.
 The Smithers and Robinson report also recognises that the most important ingredients for academic success in any school are the School’s ‘ethos, leadership, teacher quality, spend per student, class size and the curriculum’.